chanzuckerberg/fogg/docs/TUTORIAL.md

     INFO terraform/global/fogg.tf templated
    ```

-    You'll see some output about that fogg is doing and now we have some structure to our repository–
+    You'll see some output about what fogg is doing and now we have some structure to our repository–

     ```shell
     .